J. Habakuk Jephson's Statement: Synopsis

-Jephson is taken to a temple, where the lucky charm proves to be an ear from a giant stone idol.
+Jephson is taken to a temple, where the lucky charm is revealed to be an ear from a giant stone idol.
 This causes the Africans to worship Jephson as the bearer of the missing ear, and he is treated with reverence, although he clearly remains a prisoner.
 During the night, he is visited by Goring, who explains the history and significance of the statue and the stone ear.
 He also tells Jephson that he has a hatred of the white race, and in revenge for the ill treatment of himself and his family by white slave owners, he carried out a series of murders of white people in the United States.
 He explains that on the Marie Celeste, he killed the captain and the captain's wife and child, and tampered with the navigation instruments so that Hyson would unwittingly steer for Africa.
 Now, he finds he cannot bear the presence of white people and intends to become the head of the tribe of Africans, whom he considers to have a purity he cannot find anywhere else.
 The passengers and crew of the Marie Celeste were to be his last victims, but the stone ear complicated matters.

 Goring then announces that he has come to help Jephson escape.
 Jephson has become a rival for the tribe's devotion, and stands in the way of Goring becoming the chief.
 Goring would like to kill Jephson, but that would antagonise the tribe.
 The safe alternative is to help Jephson escape and have the tribe believe that he has returned to heaven.
 The condition is that Jephson reveal Goring to be the black mass murderer who outwitted the white race for 20 years.

 Goring provides a boat in which Jephson is pushed out to sea by the two black crewmen from the Marie Celeste.
 After a few days, Jephson is picked up by a passing steamer and returns to his home and family.